albar965/littlenavmap-manual/src/en/ROUTEEXPORTALL.rst

 -  ``DESTNAME``: Destination airport name.
 -  ``CRUISEALT``: Cruise altitude.

+Keywords are case sensitive and have to be entered in upper case.
 All other characters are are used as entered.

 Double click or press the key ``F2`` to edit the file pattern directly.